techlock77/niteshcse77.github.io/README.md

 ## Contact

-Feel free to reach out to me for collaborations or questions about my data science work.
+Feel free to reach out to me for collaborations or questions about my data engineering work.

 ---